1. Output information

 Coherence and comparability

-Work is taking place to include Scotland and Northern Ireland in future versions of this release.
-PIPR uses a different local geography for Scotland to our income source (Broad Market Rental Areas), so we do not anticipate being able to produce local-level affordability ratios for Scotland in future.
+As of 2024, this release includes data for England, Wales and Northern Ireland.
+The PIPR uses a different local geography for Northern Ireland to our income source (Broad Market Rental Areas), so we do not currently anticipate being able to produce local level affordability ratios.

-The Office for National Statistics's (ONS's) monthly UK measure of the affordability of new tenancies is from a private supplier, Dataloft.
+The Office for National Statistics (ONS) monthly UK measure of the affordability of new tenancies is from a private supplier, PriceHubble.
 This is a measure that covers new tenancies only, and so does not cover the same concept as this series.

 Other estimates of private rental affordability have been produced for individual countries of the UK, and are also not comparable with this series: